-The accompanying consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP").
+The accompanying consolidated financial statements have been prepared in accordance with U.S. GAAP.

 Principles of Consolidation

 The accompanying consolidated financial statements include the accounts of Cryoport, Inc. and its wholly-owned subsidiaries, Cryoport Systems, LLC, Cryogene, Inc., MVE Biological Solutions US LLC, and Cryoport Netherlands B.V. and subsidiaries (collectively, the "Company").
 All intercompany accounts and transactions have been eliminated.